 Re-Entry Application Instructions

-Apply - If it has been 3 years or less since your last attendance at NMU complete the re-entry update form.
+- Apply - If it has been one year or more since your last attendance at NMU (or you are appealing an NMU suspension/dismissal) you must complete a new application for admission.
+You may complete the on-line admissions application or you may complete a paper application available from the Admissions office.
 Re-entry students are not required to pay a second application fee.
 If you were suspended from NMU at the end of your last enrollment, you will receive information from the Admissions Office regarding the steps you need to take before being re-admitted.
-If it has been over 3 years since your last enrollment, or if you are a former international student, please submit a new application.

 * If the number of credits you will transfer, plus any credit hours previously attempted at NMU, exceed the number of credits required to earn your NMU degree, please contact the Financial Aid Office to discuss any potential impact on your scholarship and/or financial aid eligibility.